Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 Arbitration, like synchronization, refers to a portion of the protocol required only if more than one master is used in the system.
 Slaves are not involved in the arbitration procedure.
 A master may start a transfer only if the bus is free.
-Two masters may generate a START condition within the minimum hold time (t HD;STA ) of the START condition which results in a valid START condition on the bus.
+Two masters may generate a START condition within the minimum hold time (t <sub>HD;STA</sub>) of the START condition which results in a valid START condition on the bus.
 Arbitration is then required to determine which master will complete its transmission.

 Arbitration proceeds bit by bit.
 During every bit, while SCL is HIGH, each master checks to see if the SDA level matches what it has sent.
 This process may take many bits.
-Two masters can actually complete an entire transaction without error, as long as the
+Two masters can actually complete an entire transaction without error, as long as the transmissions are identical.
+The first time a master tries to send a HIGH, but detects that the SDA level is LOW, the master knows that it has lost the arbitration and turns off its SDA output driver.
+The other master goes on to complete its transaction.

-[Figure 7]: #Figure-7
-<a id="Figure-7"></a>

-**Figure 7**.
-Clock synchronization during the arbitration procedure CLK
-1
-CLK
-2
-SCL
-counter
-reset
-wait
-state
-start counting
-HIGH period
-mbc632

 <!-- *P12* of 64 -->
 [P12]: #P12
 <a id="P12"></a>

-transmissions are identical.
-The first time a master tries to send a HIGH, but detects that the SDA level is LOW, the master knows that it has lost the arbitration and turns off its SDA output driver.
-The other master goes on to complete its transaction.
 No information is lost during the arbitration process.
 A master that loses the arbitration can generate clock pulses until the end of the byte in which it loses the arbitration and must restart its transaction when the bus is free.

 If a master also incorporates a slave function and it loses arbitration during the addressing stage, it is possible that the winning master is trying to address it.
 The losing master must therefore switch over immediately to its slave mode.

 [Figure 8] shows the arbitration procedure for two masters.
 More may be involved depending on how many masters are connected to the bus.
 The moment there is a difference between the internal data level of the master generating DATA1 and the actual